 - The patient agrees to not to take over the counter medications (i.e. Tusinex, Robitussin, Vicks Inhaler, etc.), Marinol, hemp oil, and or Chinese herbs.

-- The patient agrees to supply to CLINIC NAME, name, address, and telephone number of the pharmacy that is filling the prescription opioid pain medication and will use only one pharmacy.
+- The patient agrees to supply to Comprehensive Pain Management, name, address, and telephone number of the pharmacy that is filling the prescription opioid pain medication and will use only one pharmacy.

-- The patient agrees to have his/her prescriptions prescribed by CLINIC NAME, bill by only one pharmacy.
+- The patient agrees to have his/her prescriptions prescribed by Comprehensive Pain Management, bill by only one pharmacy.
 In the event a pharmacy does not cover prescribed medication, the patient will attend another office visit to complete appropriate paperwork for pharmacy change per our controlled substance treatment.

-- In the event of an emergency requiring another physician’s attention, the patient will immediately inform his/her physician at CLINIC NAME of such prescribing and dispensing pharmacy.
+- In the event of an emergency requiring another physician’s attention, the patient will immediately inform his/her physician at Comprehensive Pain Management of such prescribing and dispensing pharmacy.

-- The patient agrees to allow his physician at CLINIC NAME to send a copy of this agreement to the patient’s pharmacy, referring physicians, all other physicians involved in the patients care and the patient’s Emergency Room.
+- The patient agrees to allow his physician at Comprehensive Pain Management to send a copy of this agreement to the patient’s pharmacy, referring physicians, all other physicians involved in the patients care and the patient’s Emergency Room.

-- The patient agrees to allow the physician at CLINIC NAME to discuss his/her care freely with other physicians.
+- The patient agrees to allow the physician at Comprehensive Pain Management to discuss his/her care freely with other physicians.

-- The patient agrees to allow his physician at CLINIC NAME to inform Emergency Rooms in the area that the patient is under the care of CLINIC NAME.
+- The patient agrees to allow his physician at Comprehensive Pain Management to inform Emergency Rooms in the area that the patient is under the care of Comprehensive Pain Management.

-- The patient agrees to take the medication only and exactly as prescribed by the physicians at CLINIC NAME.
+- The patient agrees to take the medication only and exactly as prescribed by the physicians at Comprehensive Pain Management.
 The patient agrees not to share medications with other individuals.
 The patient agrees that medications will only be prescribed that are on plan formulary.
 The patient will not drink alcohol with controlled medications.

-- (This clause contradicts terms elsewhere in this contract and is also duplicated in other clauses.)
+- (The first sentence contradicts terms elsewhere in this contract and is also duplicated in other clauses.)

-- (On two occasions with me, the clinic prescribed medication not on formulary including medication from a compounding pharmacy not covered by insurance)
+- (This clinic routinely prescribed medications not on formulary including medication from a compounding pharmacy not covered by insurance.)

 - The patient understands that each prescription is for a specific number of pills, designed to last a certain amount of time.
 NO early refills, NO exceptions.